MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_monitor_frequency_range.md

 ## -struct-fields

+### -field Constraint

+A union that contains either the active region size or the maximum pixel rate in the following members.

+### -field Constraint.ActiveSize

+If <b>ConstraintType</b> is equal to D3DKMDT_MFRC_ACTIVESIZE, then this member specifies the maximum active region size for which the frequency range is supported.

+### -field Constraint.MaxPixelRate

+If <b>ConstraintType</b> is equal to D3DKMDT_MFRC_MAXPIXELRATE, then this member specifies the maximum pixel rate for which the frequency range is supported.

 ### -field Origin

 A value from the <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_monitor_capabilities_origin.md">D3DKMDT_MONITOR_CAPABILITIES_ORIGIN</a> enumeration that indicates the source of the frequency range information.